Skip to main content

 • Answers any questions or concerns they may have before they transition into their new position

-• Provides time to meet people, socialize, and start building relationships.
+• Provides opportunity to meet people, socialize, and start building relationships.

 This contributes to a great overall onboarding experience, helps new starters get up to speed quicker, and reduces employee turnover.